rasagy/The10Books/list-dump.md

 8. Far from the madding crowd by Thomas Hardy - Again something I nicked from my mom's collection.
 The visual imagery is so strong here, you actually feel like you know what rural England was like.
 9. And then there were none by Agatha Christie - The first one that came to my mind when I thought of her.
 No offence meant to Miss Marple or Mr Poirot, who made trips to the library fun and frequent in school.
 10. Slaughterhouse 5 -"there is nothing intelligent to say about a massacre."
 Nuff said.

+###Jay Dutta
+1. Those Days (Shei Somay) & First Light (Prothom Alo, the sequel) - Sunil Gangopadhyay
+2. 100 Years of Solitude - everyone knows who
+3. The Snow Leopard by Peter Matthiessen (thanks Shiva for introducing me to the man and his writings)
+4. A Short Walk Along the Hindu Kush by Eric Newby
+5. The Razor's Edge by Somerset Maugham
+6. How Will You Measure Your Life by Clayton Christensen
+7. The Life of Pi - Yann Martell
+8. Open - Andre Agassi
+9. The World of Psmith (The Psmith Omnibus) by Wodehouse

 ###Karan Rajiv Gaikwad
 1. Goosebumps (R.L.
 Stine)